-This is a guest post by the Lean Life Coach who writes at Eliminate the Muda! [mooda] about how to improve life and personal finance through the application of proven business management techniques that originated with great Americans such as Henry Ford and Benjamin Franklin.
+This is a guest post about marketing or manipulation by the Lean Life Coach who writes at Eliminate the Muda! [mooda].
+He writes about how to improve life and personal finance through the application of proven business management techniques that originated with great Americans such as Henry Ford and Benjamin Franklin.

 Fighting to Survive